Skip to content

 This column may appear anywhere in the file.

-HED OPTIONAL string Hierarchical Event Descriptor (HED) Tag.
+HED OPTIONAL string Hierarchical Event Descriptor (HED) tags.
 See the HED Appendix for details.

 This column may appear anywhere in the file.